minoru-fujishima/traceable-document-development/README.md

 ### `example/`

-A minimal fictional worked example containing:
+A minimal fictional worked example of a research group's project-file backup policy containing:

 -   a completed DSR,
+-   a `references.bib` registry for externally verified sources,
 -   the resulting reader-facing document, and
 -   a README explaining how to compare them.

-The example also shows a Document → DSR correction: a new claim that appeared during document development was returned to the DSR before being retained in the final document.
+The example shows how external evidence is traced through the DSR without being confused with the group's own decisions, how a rejected claim is retained as Negative Knowledge, how unresolved implementation choices remain open rather than being invented during document generation, and how DSR ⇄ Document traceability is checked in both directions.

 ## Negative Knowledge